Turn Your Kitchen Island into A Focal Point

 If the island will be used for baking, a marble countertop is perfect for rolling out pastry dough.
 And if you want a material that emits a little shine or sparkle, consider glass or metallic tile countertops.
 The island is also a great area to feature accents and kitchen décor.

 Adorn the Front of the IslandRather than repeating the same cabinetry on the front and sides of an island, consider adding a unique touch.
 Tile comes in a wide range of impressive styles and colors that make them artistic materials.
-For example, the Marble Weave series, which features trendy neutral shades, can infuse class and sophistication into any kitchen design when used on the front of the island.
+Trendy neutral shades can infuse class and sophistication into any kitchen design when used on the front of the island.

 Another option is to incorporate the smooth, clean lines of white subway tile or the rustic, old-world feel of exposed wood-look tile, to give your island an authentic appearance.